snarkipus/zero2axum/README.md

   - No offline compile-time verification
   - No 'lazy' connection to SurrealDB (would require refactoring initialization code to endpoint handler - doable, but dumb)

-- ok, so I'm going to have to refactor this stupid thing - it totally breaks the flow of the book if I don't
+- Ok, so I'm going to have to refactor this stupid thing - it totally breaks the flow of the book if I don't
-  - [x] instead of connection pool, pass configurations
+  - [x] Instead of a connection pool, pass configurations
-  - [x] initialize database connection (post init.sh migration) at the handler
+  - [x] Initialize database connection (post init.sh migration) at the handler
-  - [x] major refactor of the tests to create configs/migrations within the tests
+  - [x] Major refactor of the tests to create configs/migrations within the tests

 ### Deployment Configuration
 - zero2axum:
   - ~~Dockerfile deployment via `spec.yaml` to Digital Ocean Apps~~
-    - turns out that managing `git-crypt` secrets with Dockerfile deployment and DO Apps Framework sucks (or at least I couldn't figure it out)
+    - Turns out that managing `git-crypt` secrets with Dockerfile deployment and DO Apps Framework sucks (or at least I couldn't figure it out)
-  - switched to Fly.io:
+  - Switched to Fly.io:
-    - [x] Local deployment via `flyctl deploy` after using `fly launch` to generate the `fly.toml` config file worked painslessly (and without wrestling with git-crypt)
+    - [x] Local deployment via `flyctl deploy` after using `fly launch` to generate the `fly.toml` config file worked painlessly (and without wrestling with git-crypt)
     - [x] [Fly.io CD Setup](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/)
 - SurrealDB (5.4.4 Connecting To Digital Ocean’s Postgres Instance):
   - [x] ~~VPS w/Docker deployment to Digital Ocean Droplet~~
-  - this got needlessly complicated and non-automated (domain names, etc.) - might as well just host my own
+  - This got needlessly complicated and non-automated (domain names, etc.) - I might as well just host my own
   - [x] Host SurrealDB on personal VPS (in my case, k3s cluster running on Hetzner)
   - [x] SSL does horrible, terrible things and doesn't work [Bug: 1929](https://github.com/surrealdb/surrealdb/issues/1929) ([Fix: PR#1960](https://github.com/surrealdb/surrealdb/pull/1960))
   - [x] Refactor 'production' environment to reflect `Wss` vs. `Ws` connection and new database endpoint
-  - [ ] noticed that the initial schemaful migration run in the init script for local dev isn't being run for prod, so there are no unique constraints ... this would have broken with Postgres ... need to figure this out
+  - [ ] Noticed that the initial schemaful migration run in the init script for local dev isn't being run for prod, so there are no unique constraints ... this would have broken with Postgres ... need to figure this out
-  - for now, just doing a manual migration using the surreal cli via:
+  - For now, just doing a manual migration using the surreal cli:
     `surreal import --conn https://my.db.here -u surreal -p password --ns default --db newsletter schemas/script_migration.surql` (also requires nightly, source built surreal since ssl is broken in beta-9)

 ## Chapter 6
 - Type Safety: just a note, lack of `sqlx` kinda sucks ...
 6.5 clearly shows the issue where a query is binding a field to a struct (instead of &str), and I know that will explode ... but it's silent without anything that guarantees type-safe queries.

-- pretty straight forward - only some minor errata around the `fake` crate and using `Arbitrary` ... no longer using rng as a trait, now it uses a struct - there's a link to the issue in the source
+- Pretty straightforward - only some minor errata around the `fake` crate and using `Arbitrary` ... no longer uses rng as a trait; now it uses a struct - there's a link to the issue in the source

 ## Chapter 7
 ### 7.2.2.2 Connection Pooling